msi404/magic-scrum/README.md

-# 🦄 Unicorn Scrum
+# 🪄 Magic Scrum

-**Unicorn Scrum** is a modern, web-based Scrum management application designed to be fast, clean, and developer-friendly.
+**Magic Scrum** is a modern, web-based Scrum management application designed to be fast, clean, and developer-friendly.
 Built with cutting-edge tools and thoughtful architecture, it delivers a smooth project planning experience — with just a hint of magic. ✨

 ---